 7. High-Fructose Corn Syrup

-This is in no way a comprehensive list of ingredients you should avoid when it comes to your children (and you!), but I hope it gives you a place to start when choosing a more healthful diet.
+This is in no way a comprehensive list of food ingredients you should avoid when it comes to your children (and you!), but I hope it gives you a place to start when choosing a more healthful diet.

 Feature image courtesy of Stuart Richards